 Some employers make payment to employees even though the employees are not entitled to it at the date of payment.

-These employers are paying the employees in advance.
-The employee is required to refund the payment if he subsequently fails to fulfill the conditions attached to the payment.
+These payments are considered payments paid in advance.
+The employee is required to refund the payment if he later fails to fulfill the conditions attached to the payment.

 1. Retention Bonus/Gratuity

-The intention of this payment is to induce an employee to stay on with the company for a specific period or up to a certain date.
-An employee is entitled to the payment only after he has fulfilled the conditions.
+The payment is intended to encourage an employee to stay with the company for a specific period or up to a certain date.
+The employee is only entitled to the payment after he has fulfilled the conditions.

-Some employers pay part of or the full bonus/ gratuity earlier so as to make the scheme more attractive to employees.
+Some employers pay part or the full bonus/gratuity earlier to make the scheme more attractive to employees.

 2. Bonuses with Conditions of Stay

-If the conditions are subsequently not met and the employee returns the bonus in full or in part, the amount refunded to the employer is considered as an adjustment of his employment income in the year the refund is made.
+If the conditions are subsequently not met and the employee returns the bonus in full or in part, the refunded amount is considered as an adjustment of his employment income in the year the refund is made.

 Refund of Conditional Payments Made